 This activity focuses on the money supply and interest rates, and you will use FRED[®] to find data that pertain to them.
-FRED[®] is a great and simple tool for finding, viewing, and transforming official data.
+FRED[®] is a great and simple tool for finding, viewing, and manipulating official data.

 - 1. Go to https://fred.stlouisfed.org/ and sign in to your personal FRED[®] account. - 2.
 In the search bar, type in "M1."
 One of the first few results should be M1 Money Stock, Billions of Dollars, Monthly, Seasonally Adjusted.
 Click on this.
 This is our basic money supply, which equals currency (outside banks) plus demand deposits.
 Next, click the orange EDIT GRAPH button on the upper right of the screen and make sure the EDIT LINE 1 tab is highlighted.
 In the Modify frequency box change the frequency to Quarterly.
 What are the units?
 What is the current level of the M1 money stock? - 3.
 What was the level of M1 at the start of the 2007-09 recession?
-How did the level change between December 2007 and January 2020?
+How has the level changed since then?
 How would you describe the trend?
 What kinds of actions do you think the Federal Reserve took to create this path? - 4.
 Click on the orange EDIT GRAPH button and make sure the ADD LINE tab is highlighted.
 In the search bar, type in "monetary base."
-One of the first few options should be Monetary Base, Total, Monthly, Millions of Dollars, Not Seasonally Adjusted.
+One of the first few options should be St. Louis Adjusted Monetary Base, Monthly, Billions of Dollars, Seasonally Adjusted.
 Click on this, and then click the Add data series button.
 In the Modify frequency box change the frequency to Quarterly.
-In the Formula box, type "a/1000" and click the Apply button to change the units from millions to billions.
 This data series is sometimes referred to as M0 and equals currency in circulation plus bank reserves.
 What do you notice about the graph now?
-What happened to the monetary base between June 2009 and January 2020? - 5.
+What happened to the monetary base since the 2007-09 recession? - 5.
 Click on the orange EDIT GRAPH button and make sure the ADD LINE tab is highlighted.
 In the search bar, type in "money multiplier."
-One of the first few options should be M1 Money Multiplier (DISCONTINUED), Biweekly, Ratio, Seasonally Adjusted.
+One of the first few options should be M1 Money Multiplier, Biweekly, Ratio, Seasonally Adjusted.
 Click on this, and then click the Add data series button.
 This is the (effective) money multiplier using the (effective) reserve ratio.
 Under the EDIT LINES tab, make sure EDIT LINE 3 is selected.
 Change the frequency to Quarterly.
 To view this series, you must click the FORMAT tab and for LINE 3, under Y-Axis position, select Right.
 What is the current value of the money multiplier?